RE5 Course Gauteng

 However, even if you are experienced in financial services, you should not be complacent or underestimate the amount of preparation time and effort that need to be applied to pass the Regulatory Exams.

-The Preparation Guides are invaluable as they stipulate the content of the exams, because they seek to describe what the examination questions will be testing.
-All examination questions are based upon the content as set out and in addition the Preparation Guides map out precisely where you can discover the appropriate details in the legislation.
+The Preparation Guides are invaluable as they stipulate the content of the exams, in that they seek to explain what the examination questions will be testing.
+All examination questions are based on the content as set out and in addition the Preparation Guides map out exactly where you can discover the pertinent details in the legislation.

 Tackle the book thoroughly, chapter by chapter and make detailed notes as you go.

-It is necessary to read the actual legislation.
-One can not anticipate to be tested on legislation without having read the legislation.
-By checking out the legislation you will get used to the definitions, terms and the manner in which the legislation is drafted.
-Please be recommended that the very same terminology and technique is used in the examination questions.
-The questions need to be technically proper in that the appropriate legislative terms need to be used at all times.
-Reading the legislation will help you to translate the questions correctly.
+It is essential to check out the actual legislation.
+One can not anticipate to be evaluated on legislation without having read the legislation.
+By checking out the legislation you will get used to the definitions, terms and the way in which the legislation is drafted.
+Please be recommended that the exact same terms and technique is utilized in the examination questions.
+The questions need to be technically appropriate because the appropriate legal terms should be utilized at all times.
+Reading the legislation will help you to analyze the questions properly.

 Board Notice 194 of 2017 (the “Fit and Proper” Board Notice) came into effect on 1 April 2018 and impacted the RE 1 and RE 5 regulatory exams.